 Fan wheeled windmills were first designed and built in Britain during the 18th century.
 The first commercially produced windmills used in Australia were imported from the United States, where companies had been making and selling mills for pumping water since the middle of the 19th century.

 Australian made windmills appeared on the market from the 1870s.
 The Intercolonial Boring Company, manufacturer of the Simplex, began making windmills in Brisbane around this time.

 Windmills hold an iconic status in Australian culture, symbolising triumph over natural barriers to settler ambition.
 Across the extensive and sparsely populated pastoral regions of the continent, windmills stand tall, asserting settler agency and presence.

-Late in the 19h century, and throughout the 20th, windmills allowed pastoralists to graze livestock in areas previously limited by dryness.
+Late in the 19h century, and throughout the 20th century, windmills allowed pastoralists to graze livestock in areas previously limited by dryness.

 The Simplex windmill, now in the Museum's collection, drew water from McLauchlin's bore on Kenya station from the 1920s.

 Donors John and Pamela Seccombe's family have a long connection with Kenya.
 John's great uncle and aunt Claude and Georgina acquired and named the land in a Queensland government ballot in 1929.

 John explained that the Queensland Government introduced the ballot system after the First World War, as part of a scheme to promote closer pastoral settlement.
 Successful applicants paid only the value of fixed improvements.
 Kenya had few: no homestead, only two paddocks, some sheep yards, and the windmill and bore.